 While praising America’s schools, families, and civic patriotism, Kennedy also observed that, “too much and for too long America seems to have surrendered personal excellence and community values in the mere accumulation of material things.”
 Our gross national product, he added, “if we judge the United States of America by that” does not consider “the health of our children, the quality of their education or the joy of their play…it measures everything in short, except that which makes life worthwhile.
 And it can tell us everything about America except why we are proud that we are Americans.”

 Kennedy was a man of vast wealth from Massachusetts but he appealed to working class folks and non-whites because his populist message spoke to their hearts and made them feel part of something bigger, something purposeful.
 He was loved by the African-American community.
 He spent time with Cesar Chavez (a vehement opponent of illegal immigration).
 And he stood up for workers abused by corporations.

 Why are Republican lawmakers, many of whom claim to be Christian, not doing more of this?
-Why are conservatives who say they are “pro-family” and “pro-Trump” accepting campaign contributions from groups like the U.S. Chamber of Commerce, one of the loudest voices in Washington for open borders and cheap, illegal immigrant labor?
+Why are conservatives who identify as “pro-family” and “pro-Trump” accepting campaign contributions from groups like the U.S. Chamber of Commerce, one of the loudest voices in Washington for open borders and cheap, illegal immigrant labor?

-Republican elites seem to prefer talking only about market share, dividends, stock swaps and the consumer price index instead of addressing the harmful effects of, say, internet porn consumption, our nation-wide addiction to Facebook, the impact absent dads have on young boys, how universal daycare is bad for families, and how drag queen story hours warp the minds of children.
+Republican elites seem to prefer talking only about market share, stock swaps and the consumer price index rather than address the harmful effects of, say, internet porn consumption, our nation-wide addiction to Facebook, the impact absent dads have on young boys, how universal daycare is bad for families, and how drag queen story hours warp the minds of children.

 Conservatives should be as concerned with big business as they are with big government.
 A truly free market respects the human person as a creature of God instead of viewing him or her as a piece of machinery in service of maximizing capital gains for shareholders.